DeepNeuron-AI/evaluator-frontend/README.md

 ### `npm install`: Installs the relevent node modules
 ### `npm start`: Hosts a live reloading server for development

-More information on other commands are available at [Create React App](https://github.com/facebook/create-react-app) which this project was bootstrapped with
+More information on other commands are available at [Create React App](https://github.com/facebook/create-react-app) which this project was bootstrapped with.

-React components are stored in src
+React components are stored in src.
-The css for these components are stored in src/css under the same name
+The css for these components are stored in src/css under the same name.